-One thing that is common in making PDPs for any organization regardless of their niche or size is goal identification.
-Whatever an employee’s PDP may comprise of, it is designed around certain goals that are both related to their and the organization’s performance.
+One thing that is common in making PDPs for any organisation regardless of their niche or size is goal identification.
+Whatever an employee’s PDP may comprise of, it is designed around certain goals that are both related to their and the organisation’s performance.
 Tying it together is what this process is all about and without doing so, you cannot move forward.
 Once you figure out what goals you want to meet, you can start looking into the performance of your employee and connect the dots regarding the areas that need improvement or development.

 Define performance metrics